 4. Guidance on the 'Your Personal Data' section of the 'Information Sheet Template'

 4.1.
 What is personal data?

-Personal data is any information that relates to and is capable of identifying a living person either directly or indirectly, in particular by reference to an identifier.
+Personal data is any information that relates to and can identify a living person either directly or indirectly, in particular by reference to an identifier.